C0D1UM/technical-standard/django/serializers/README.md

 ### SerializerMethodField

-SerializerMethodField is a read only field that computes its value at request processing time.
-Be careful, always use `prefetch_related` or `select_related` on the queryset when it's hit the database.
-Sometimes you might not need this.
-If it's just a property of object you can use `source` instead.
+If it's just a property of object you can use `source` instead

 ```python
 # serializers.py